Apigee hybrid lets you manage APIs on-premises, on Google Cloud Platform (GCP), or a mix of both:

 - Reduced cost of ownership

-- If you are an Apigee Edge for Private Cloud customer, Hybrid allows you to operate your on-premises API runtime with far fewer software services to manage and operate.
+- If you are an Apigee Edge for Private Cloud customer, hybrid allows you to operate your on-premises API runtime with far fewer software services to manage and operate.

 - Increased agility

-- Because Hybrid is delivered and runs in containers, you can achieve staged rollouts, auto-scaling, and other operational benefits of a containerized system.
+- Because hybrid is delivered and runs in containers, you can achieve staged rollouts, auto-scaling, and other operational benefits of a containerized system.

 - Reduced latency

-- All communication with the Hybrid management plane is asynchronous and does not happen as part of processing client API requests.
+- All communication with the hybrid management plane is asynchronous and does not happen as part of processing client API requests.

 - Increased API adoption

-- Multi-cloud and greater control
+- Greater control

-See the Big Picture—an overview of the Hybrid installation process.
+See the Big Picture—an overview of the hybrid installation process.